 As a volunteer on our Childcare and Education project in Mexico, you will play an important role in facilitating educational activities and lessons for local children within San Pancho.
 International volunteers are invaluable in exposing the children to different cultures and getting them engaged in interactive learning activities, such as sport, reading, technology, art or playing games.

 This project is well suited to energetic volunteers with a passion for demonstrating to children that learning is fun by using a combination of classroom-based and extracurricular activities.
 Your role is to inspire and encourage students to step outside their comfort zones and embrace learning in different contexts by using a range of different teaching methods.

-When volunteering on the Childcare and Education project, you will be based in a community center and be responsible for preparing the daily lessons and activities for the students who are typically aged between 3 and 15 years-old.
+When volunteering on the Childcare and Education project, you will be based in a community centre and be responsible for preparing the daily lessons and activities for the students who are typically aged between 3 and 15 years-old.
 If you are proficient in Spanish, there is also the opportunity to take lessons at a local elementary school or high school.
 This means that you will spend a couple of hours preparing lessons and a couple of hours teaching each day.
 There is a general syllabus for you to follow and examples of what previous volunteers have taught to guide your lesson planning.
 You will have as much support as you need to feel comfortable in your role and there is also scope to design activities according to your own interests and skills.

 Environmental Education and Upcycling

 The aim of the Environmental Education and Upcycling project is to support sustainability initiatives within the local community of San Pancho, while educating local students about environmental issues and how to take action.
 You will be involved in a range of activities focused on recycling, upcycling, gardening and facilitating education programs within schools.